niteshpatare/The-Complete-Javascript-Course-Udemy-Self-Relearn-Curve/README.md

 # The-Complete-Javascript-Course-Udemy-Self-Relearn-Curve

 [1.
 The Complete JavaScript Course: From Zero To Expert](https://www.udemy.com/course/the-complete-javascript-course/), Udemy course together with the author and solving all challenges and the assignments together.
-[Chappter 1-18: Started Folder are self done]
+[Coding challenge - JS Complete Course Zero to Expert: Started Folder are self done]

 [2.
 ES6 JavaScript: The complete developers guide](https://www.udemy.com/course/javascript-es6-tutorial/), Udemy course together with the author and solving all challenges and the assignments together.
-[Chapter 19].
+[Coding challlenge -ES6-Complete-Developers-Guide New Course].